Near Leeds in Washington County, Utah — The American Mountains (Southwest)

 Silver Reef soon became the center of permanent development, and many stone and wooden buildings were erected along a mile-long Main Street.
 Among the many businesses and buildings were six saloons, nine grocery stores, two dance halls, a brewery, billiard hall, the Wells Fargo Express Office, post office undertaker, citizens hall, jail, Masonic and Oddfellows halls, telegraph office, barber shop, physicians office, Chinese laundries (the walls are standing today), and a Catholic church with a hospital included.
 The Wells Fargo building, which you stand before, has been placed on the National Register of Historic Places.

 While many of the original buildings in silver Reef are gone, starting in the 1980s area residents organized an effort to restore existing buildings and structures and reconstruct some of them.
 The Wells Fargo Express Office has been restored and turned into a museum, along with the 1877 stone

 Erected 2011 by Utah State History and the National Park Service.

 Location.
 37° 15.176′ N, 113° 22.032′ W. Marker is near Leeds, Utah, in Washington County.
 Marker can be reached from Wells Fargo Road, on the right.
+Marker is at the Silver Reef Museum.
 Touch for map.
-Marker is at the Silver Reef Museum.
 Marker is at or near this postal address: 1903 Wells Fargo Road, Leeds UT 84746, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 21, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 277 times since then and 17 times this year.
+It was originally submitted on September 21, 2012, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 307 times since then and 10 times this year.
 Photos: 1, 2, 3. submitted on September 21, 2012, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.